 All URL links are shown as hyperlinks in the chat window.
 Click a link to open it in the system default web browser.

 Incoming location is shown as a text message with a link (URL) in the chat window.
-Click the link to view the location in the system default web browser.
+Click the link to access the location in the system default web browser.

 Sending outbound messages

-You can initiate a conversation with a past contact using the My History view or by viewing the history for a particular contact in the Contact Directory.
-Select a past interaction with the contact and click .
+You can initiate a conversation with a past contact using the My History view or by accessing the history for a particular contact in the Contact Directory.
+Select a past interaction with the contact and click Create new chat (.

 The interaction opens and you can use the same functionality as an inbound interaction to converse with the contact.

-Alternatively, if you have not yet marked an interaction as Done, you can click in the interaction control bar to create a new outbound session.
+Alternatively, if you have not yet marked an interaction as Done, you can click Create new session () in the interaction control bar to create a new outbound session.